 The preparation of financial statements in conformity with SFRS(I)s requires the management to exercise judgement in the process of applying the Group's and the Company's accounting policies and requires the use of accounting estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the end of the reporting period, and the reported amounts of revenue and expenses during the financial year.
 Although these estimates are based on management's best knowledge of historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances, actual results may differ from those estimates.
-The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the financial year in which the estimate is revised if the revision affects only that financial year, or in the financial year of revision and future years if the revision affects both current and future financial years.
+The estimates are recognised in the financial year in which the estimate is revised if the revision affects only that financial year, or in the financial year of revision and future years if the revision affects both current and future financial years.